 by Thorbert Línleáh

 In elder Heathen times, the wombs of brides were blessed by the laying of a sacred hammer in their laps so that they might be made fertile and thus soon filled.
 Likewise, just as the sign of the hammer was made to bring about life, so it was invoked again at life’s conclusion.
-In the funeral rite, the hammer sign was made to consecrate the pyre.
+In the funeral rite, the hammer sign was made to hallow the pyre.
 And, at the holy feast, it was the sign of the hammer that was made over the meat and drink, that they might be hallowed and thus fitting for the fellowship of the folk and the gods.

 Though frequently thought of as originating during the Viking age (late 8th century), the oldest hammer amulet was found during the excavation of a Jutish grave in Ash Gilton, Kent in the 18th century by antiquarian Bryan Faussett.
 Dated to the 6th century (the heyday of Anglo-Saxon Heathenry) this bronze hammer amulet shows that, while more common during the Viking age, this symbol of Þunor was indeed worn by Anglo-Saxon Heathens as well.